jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Oleum squaminum is oyle of Tartar.

-Oleum Vitrioli aurificatum, is that which is dulcified with gold artificially.
+Oleum Vitrioli aurificatum, is that which is dulcified with gold artificialy.

 Olympicus spiritus is a star in man, that makes him to yeeld a shadow of himself.